dteare/opbookmarks/README.md

 ```
 USAGE:
-    opbookmarks [OPTIONS] <EXPORT_PATH> [ACCOUNTS]...
+    opbookmarks [OPTIONS] [ACCOUNTS]...

 ARGS:
-    <EXPORT_PATH>    The path to export the metadata files to.
-To use the same path that
-                     1Password 7 used, specify
-                     ~/Library/Containers/com.agilebits.onepassword7/Data/Library/Caches/Metadata/1Password
     <ACCOUNTS>...
 Account user UUIDs to generate metadata for.
+Leave empty to export
-Defaults to all accounts.
-Use
+                     bookmarks for all accounts.
+Use spaces to separate multiple accounts.
+UUIDs
-                     spaces to separate multiple accounts.
-UUIDs can be found using `op account
+                     can be found using `op account list`
-                     list`

 OPTIONS:
+    -e, --export-path <EXPORT_PATH>    The path to export the metadata files to.
+Defaults to
+                                       ~/.config/op/bookmarks.
+For backwards compatibility with
+                                       1Password 7 use
+                                       ~/Library/Containers/com.agilebits.onepassword7/Data/Library/Caches/Metadata/1Password
     -h, --help                         Print help information
     -w, --watch-path <WATCH_PATH>      The path to the 1Password 8 database file to watch.
-Typically
+Defaults
-                                     ~/Library/Group\
+                                       to ~/Library/Group\
                                        Containers/2BUA8C4S2C.com.1password/Library/Application\
                                        Support/1Password/Data
 ```

 Use `--watch-path` to monitor the 1Password 8 data folder for changes.
 This uses the FSEvents API provided by Apple which is efficient enough to leave running in the background indefinitely.

 Use `nohup` and append `&` to the above command to allow it to run even after the Terminal window is closed.
 For example to watch a single account indefinitely, even after the Terminal window is closed:

-`nohup cargo run $EXPORT_DIR --watch-path $OP8_DATA_DIR BXRGOJ2Z5JB4RMA7FUYUURELUE &`
+`nohup opbookmarks --watch-path $OP8_DATA_DIR BXRGOJ2Z5JB4RMA7FUYUURELUE &`

 ## History